How much does a Switchblade® cost?

 - The skies are wide open.
 At any given time, around the entire world, there are only 10,000-16,000 commercial aircraft in the air at the same time.

-What about Google, Uber, Airbus and their autonomous flying car concepts?
+What about eVTOLs and autonomous (unmanned) flying car concepts from Google, and Airbus?

 - They don’t have the battery technology needed to efficiently do what they’re planning.

-- There’s no infrastructure for what is being proposed.
+- There’s little to no infrastructure for what is being proposed.

-Will you have an LSA Switchblade in the future?
+Will you have an LSA (Light Sport Aircraft) Switchblade in the future?

-It may be possible but we won’t know until after extensive flight tests.
+It may be possible, but we won’t know until extensive flight testing has been done.
 Currently, the Switchblade is too fast and too heavy to qualify for Light Sport Aircraft standards.

 What are the Limited Edition Switchblades?